 If there are any document map labels present in the report, a document outline is added to the PDF file.
 Each document map label appears as an entry in the document outline in the order that it appears in the report.
 In Acrobat, a target bookmark is added to the document outline only if the page it is on is rendered.

 If only a single page is rendered, no document outline is added.
 The document map is arranged hierarchically to reflect the level of nesting in the report.
 The document outline is accessible in Acrobat under the Bookmarks tab.
 Selecting an entry within the document outline causes the document to go to the bookmarked location.

 Bookmarks are not supported in PDF rendering.

 Drillthrough links are not supported in PDF rendering.
-The drillthrough links are not rendered as clickable links and drillthrough reports cannot connect to the target of the drillthrough.
+The drillthrough links are not rendered as selectable links and drillthrough reports cannot connect to the target of the drillthrough.

-Hyperlinks in reports are rendered as clickable links in the PDF file.
-When clicked, Acrobat will open the default client browser and navigate to the hyperlink URL.
+Hyperlinks in reports are rendered as selectable links in the PDF file.
+When selected, Acrobat will open the default client browser and navigate to the hyperlink URL.

 Image compression is based on the original file type of the image.
 The PDF rendering extension compresses PDF files by default.

 To preserve any compression for images included in the PDF file when possible, JPEG images are stored as JPEG and all other image types are stored as BMP.

 Device Information Settings